waimea-cpy/gist-list/README.md

 # gist-list

-Generates a nicely formatted and searchable list of public gists for a given user
+Generates a nicely formatted (and eventually searchable) list of public gists for a given user